tizenorg/toolchains.python/Doc/library/io.rst

 Buffered Streams
 ----------------

-In many situations, buffered I/O streams will provide higher performance (bandwidth and latency) than raw I/O streams.
-Their API is also more usable.
+Buffered I/O streams provide a higher-level interface to an I/O device than raw I/O does.

 .. class:: BytesIO([initial_bytes])